oracle-livelabs/goldengate/ogg-core/intro/intro.md

 ### About Oracle GoldenGate Admin Client
-Oracle GoldenGate is a comprehensive software package for real-time data integration and replication.
+Oracle GoldenGate is a change data capture software that provides real-time data integration and replication.

-The Admin Client is a command line utility.
+The Admin Client is a command line utility available with Microservices Architecture.
 You can use it to issue the complete range of commands that configure, control, and monitor Oracle GoldenGate.

 This diagram illustrates the main components of the Microservices Architecture and how replication processes operate within a REST API environment.